-Travel Funding
+Travel Support

-The College of Graduate Studies offers Presentation Funding to those students who plan to present a research paper or comparable creative activity at a professional conference.
+The College of Graduate Studies offers a Conference Presentation Fellowship award that provides funding for masters, specialist, and doctoral students to deliver a research paper or comparable creative activity at a professional meeting.
+Students must be the primary author and presenter.